Spots in Yosemite National Park, photographed by the people who stood there.

-Every dot is a real photo someone took in Yosemite National Park, pinned to the exact coordinate.
+Every dot is a real photo someone took in Yosemite National Park, pinned where it was taken.
 Get the app to open the live, tappable map.

 Across Yosemite National Park